yuantailing/cgservice/README.md

 - [x] Redirect traffic to *net.tsinghua.edu.cn* to another page by DNAT.
 - [x] Put ftp and mysql data into a Docker volume.
 - [x] Add OpenVPN protocol TCP.
-- [x] Make it easier to config apache2.
+- [x] Make it easier to configure apache2.
-- [ ] Make it easier to config openvpn.
+- [ ] Make it easier to configure openvpn.
 - [x] OpenVPN communicate with cgserver through intranet.
 - [x] Add an automate script to generate configs (just copy sample configs).
 - [ ] Make netredirect more friendly.
-- [ ] Build all docker images from *debian:stretch* and we will have no need to build *cscg/base*.
+- [x] Build all docker images from *debian:stretch* and we will have no need to build *cscg/base*.
 - [x] Promote FTP to FTPS.
 - [ ] Backup script for web content.